juliaolivieri/COMP_293C_Computational_Biology/homework4/README.md

 `$ sbatch run_setup.sbatch`

 It should only take a few seconds to run.
 There should now be output in the `job_output` directory, as well as additional files in the `dbs` directory.
+The `dbs` directory now contains processed files based on `c_elegans_chr1.fa` that makes it easy to search.

 We are now ready to proceed with the assignment.